AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

 Type Inference Explained
 --------------------------

-- In most cases, you don't need to write the type
+- In most cases, no need to write the type

-- Rust will **infer** it based on the value you give it
+- Rust will **infer** it based on the value given

   - This is why :rust:`let apples = 5` worked in our earlier example!